 Allies agreed at the NATO Summit in Wales in September 2014 to implement the Readiness Action Plan (RAP) in order to respond swiftly to the fundamental changes in the security environment on NATO's borders and further afield.

 Building on the RAP, Allies took further decisions at the 2016 NATO Summit in Warsaw to strengthen NATO’s deterrence and defence posture and to contribute to projecting stability and strengthening security outside of Alliance territory.
-Together, these decisions are the biggest reinforcement of Alliance collective defence in a generation.
-Combined with the forces and capabilities required for rapid reinforcement by follow-on forces, forward presence enhances the security of all Allies.
+These decisions included the establishment of an enhanced Forward Presence (eFP) in the northeast of the Alliance, and a tailored Forward Presence (tFP) in the southeast.
+Together, these decisions represented the biggest reinforcement of Alliance collective defence in a generation.
+Combined with the forces and capabilities required for rapid reinforcement by follow-on forces, forward presence has enhanced the security of all Allies.

-In response to Russia’s unprovoked and unjustified invasion of Ukraine in February 2022, Allies are sending additional ships, planes and troops to NATO territory in eastern and south-eastern Europe, further reinforcing the Alliance’s deterrence and defence posture.
-This includes thousands of additional soldiers to NATO’s battlegroups, fighter jets to support NATO air policing missions, bolstered naval forces in the Baltic and Mediterranean Seas, and increased troop readiness for the NATO Response Force.
+Following Russia’s unprovoked and unjustified invasion of Ukraine in February 2022, Allies have sent additional ships, planes and troops to NATO territory in eastern and south-eastern Europe, further reinforcing the Alliance’s deterrence and defence posture.
+This includes thousands of additional soldiers to NATO’s battlegroups, fighter jets to support NATO air policing missions, bolstered naval forces in the Baltic and Mediterranean Seas, increased overall troop readiness and for the first time deployment of the highest-readiness element of the NATO Response Force to Romania.

-Today, NATO’s forward presence demonstrates the Alliance’s solidarity, determination and ability to act immediately in response to any aggression.
-Forward presence exercise programmes allow Allies to train their forces together, resulting in enhanced readiness and interoperability.
-It has also strengthened the Alliance politically by fostering bilateral ties between Allies and better understanding of hybrid actions used against NATO troops since their first deployments.
+NATO’s forward presence demonstrates the Alliance’s solidarity, determination and ability to act immediately in response to any aggression.
+Training and exercises in support of NATO’s forward presence give Allied forces experience working together, resulting in enhanced readiness and interoperability.